amftnj846650059/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In other words, don't waste time trying to optimize code before it's needed or without data to support the need for optimization.
 It can lead to unnecessary complexity, harder maintenance, and may not even solve the actual bottlenecks in your application's performance.
 First, ensure your code works correctly and is easy to understand, then optimize where and when it counts.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, maintainable code that solves problems directly and efficiently.
+Avoid unnecessary complexity and over-engineering; remember that code readability and understandability are as crucial as functionality.
+Always keep in mind that you write code not only for computers but also for humans to read, debug, and improve upon."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct code first, then optimize only when necessary and based on data-driven performance analysis.
+Lastly, 'Code is never finished; it is only released.'
+Embrace continuous improvement and be ready to adapt your code to changing requirements and environments."